mongodb-js/compass/THIRD-PARTY-NOTICES.md

 The following third-party software is used by and included in **compass**.
-This document was automatically generated on Sun Nov 20 2022.
+This document was automatically generated on Mon Nov 21 2022.

 ## List of dependencies